 - Discounts on the HCA short course programme.

-- Invitations to HCA exhibitions, and other networking and social opportunities.
-You will also be invited to apply for:
+- Invitations to HCA exhibitions, and other online networking and social opportunities.

 Our talented alumni go far and wide in their creative careers!
 James W Griffiths has gone on to become a BAFTA Award Winning Film-maker, Sasha Louise is a Celebrity Fashion Designer and Alice Perrin is a Tattoo Artist on Channel 4 hit show Tattoo Fixers, to name but a few.
 To find out more about what our Alumni get up to since their time with us, visit our Alumni Page.